JavaScript is required

 Japanese vocabulary for social media platforms - Banner

 You've been studying Japanese for a while now, and you can handle basic conversations pretty well.
 But the moment you hop onto Twitter/X or TikTok and see what Japanese people are actually posting, it feels like you're reading a completely different language.
 All those textbook phrases you memorized?
 Yeah, they don't really show up when someone's tweeting about their favorite anime character or commenting on a viral video.
-Learning japanese social media vocabulary is how you bridge that gap between classroom Japanese and the stuff people actually type online.
+Learning Japanese social media vocabulary is how you bridge that gap between classroom Japanese and the stuff people actually type online.

 Let's start with the bread and butter stuff.
 These are the words and phrases you'll encounter constantly across every platform.